AmandaFernandes0701/Artefact-monorepo/README.md

 ## Introduction

-Artefact is a task management application designed to boost personal productivity.
-This repository contains the complete source code for both the backend API and the user-facing frontend.

-The project was developed as a practical exercise for a technical challenge, focusing on building a Next.js (v15) application with a task management system.
-The primary goal was to demonstrate the ability to integrate a frontend and backend effectively, adhering to the challenge requirements.
+This project was developed as a technical challenge for a Fullstack Developer internship position at Artefact.
+It aims to showcase my abilities in both backend and frontend development, demonstrating my understanding of software architecture, best practices, and modern technologies.
+The application is a task management system built with Next.js (v15), focusing on effective integration between the frontend and backend.

 **Key Features:**